Retry failed transcriptions

 Is my audio stored permanently?

-No. On desktop, audio is automatically cleaned up after 14 days — the transcript text remains but the audio is no longer available for retry.
-On iOS, audio files persist until manually deleted (or removed by Auto-delete transcripts, which runs each time you open the app).
-On Android, audio files follow a rotation policy — when the storage limit is reached, the oldest file is deleted.
-Enterprise organizations with Zero Data Retention enabled on desktop don't have audio saved at all.
+No. On desktop, audio is cleaned up after 14 days — the transcript text remains, but the audio can't be retried.
+On iOS, audio persists until manually deleted or removed by Auto-delete transcripts.
+On Android, older audio files are removed automatically when storage runs low.

 Can I retry from my transcription history?

 Yes, on all platforms.
-On desktop, the error notification includes an Open History button.
+On desktop, use Open History in the error notification.
 On iOS and Android, failed transcriptions are accessible from your history or home screen.

 What if the app crashes during a dictation?